 Remove the Winding Mechanism Coupling by pulling back on the outer sleeve.
-Expose approximately 200 mm of the Drive Cable.
+Expose approximately 200mm of the Drive Cable.
 Now, follow the Ballpoint connection procedure in reverse sequence.
-Retract the exposed Drive Cable back into the Hose ensuring that there is approximately 50 mm of Drive Cable left exposed.
-Don't forget to replace the Protective Plug.
-This will automatically retract as the Winding Mechanism Hoses are rolled up, with no radius less than 300 mm, for transport purposes.
-Replace the rear Protective Cap of the Projector.Remove the Guide Tube Coupling by pressing down on the Locking Pin.
+Retract the exposed Drive Cable back into the Hose ensuring that there is approximately 50mm of Drive Cable left exposed.
+This will automatically retract as the Winding Mechanism Hoses are rolled up, with no radius less than 300mm, for transport purposes.
+Replace the rear Protective Cap of the Projector.

+Remove the Guide Tube Coupling by pressing down on the Locking Pin.
 Now, pull the Guide Tube Coupling out of the Projector.
-Again press down the Locking Pin and plug in the spring-loaded front Protective Cap.
+Again press down the Locking Pin and plug in the Front Protective Cap.

-IMPORTANT: Although it is highly unlikely for the Sealed Source to be contaminated, the Winding Mechanism and Guide Tube must always be monitored for excessive radiation after use.Always ensure that the Projector is locked prior to transporting or moving.
-Never leave the Winding Mechanism coupled when transporting or moving the Projector.This could cause damage to the Projector and/or a malfunction, possibly compromising the safety system of the unit.
+Although it is highly unlikely for the Sealed Source to be contaminated, the Winding Mechanism and Guide Tube must always be monitored for excessive radiation after use.

+Always ensure that the Projector is locked prior to transporting or moving.
+Never leave the Winding Mechanism coupled when transporting or moving the Projector.
+This could cause damage to the Projector and/or a malfunction, possibly compromising the safety system of the unit.
 This could lead to a Radiation Emergency.

-5. SOURCE CHANGING
+5. Source Changing

-The Source Assembly, loaded with the Sealed Radioactive Source, can be interchanged either on-site in a controlled environment, or at OSERIX's or it's distributor's facilities to ensure that the Projector is loaded with the required isotope for the application.

-The new Source Assembly may be transported in a multi-channel Transport Container that will always have an empty channel, into which the old Source Assembly can be transferred, in order to load the Projector with the new Source Assembly.
+The Source Assembly, loaded with the sealed radioactive source, can be interchanged either on-site in a controlled environment, or at Oserix's or it's distributor's facilities to ensure that the Projector is loaded with the required isotope for the application.
+The new Source Assembly may be transported in a multi-channel Transport Container which will always have an empty channel, into which the old Source Assembly can be transferred, in order to load the Projector with the new Source Assembly.
+The lifecycle of a Source Assembly (not the actual Radioactive Source) is 2 years or 25000 cycles, whichever comes first, and should be replaced accordingly.

-The old Source Assembly will then be shipped back to OSERIX or it's local distributor for disposal of the decayed radioactive source and for inspection and re-certification of the Source Assembly.
+The old Source Assembly will then be shipped back to Oserix or it's local distributor for disposal of the decayed radioactive source and for inspection and re-certification of the Source Assembly.
 After certification the Source Assembly is ready to be re-loaded.

-IMPORTANT: The Source Change procedure may only be carried out by properly trained and authorized persons under constant dosimetric control.
+The Source Change procedure may only be carried out by properly trained and authorized persons under constant dosimetric control.

-5.1 Unloading and Loading of the Projector
+Unloading and Loading of the Projector